sshaar/clef2020-factchecking-task5/README.md

 ## List of Versions

-* __v1.0 [2020/03/?]__ -  TRIAL data.
+* __v1.0 [2020/03/?]__ -  data.
 The training data for task 5 contains 50 fact-checked documents - debates, speeches, press conferences, etc, analysed by politifact.com.

 ## Contents of the Distribution v1.0